andreikop/python-ws-discovery/README.md

 This is fork by Andrei Kopats <hlamer@tut.by> with fiew fixes applyied.

 I forked this project to make my fixes available for the public.
 It seems like L.A.
 Fernando no longer interested in the project and ignores patches.
 Maintaining the project is not among my priorities.
 If you know know, that original author resumed maintaining this project - notify me, I'll drop the fork.
-If YOU want to maintain it and already **have done** something for it - let me know, I'll replace this page with redirect to your site.
+If you want to maintain it and already **have done** something for it - let me know, I'll replace this page with redirect to your site.

 Usage
 -----